Bylaws

 Article 1.
 Grove Purpose

 1. Rights, Expectations, and Obligations.
-Dancing Lights Grove recognises the following Categories of Membership — Guest, Applicant, Local Member, and Full Member — and the associated rights, expectations, and obligations that are appropriate to each, where:
+Dancing Lights Grove recognizes the following Categories of Membership — Guest, Applicant, Member, and Core Member — and the associated rights, expectations, and obligations that are appropriate to each, where:

-• Rights are defined as that to which a member of a particular category is entitled and which s/he may not be denied as long as s/he remains a member of this category.
+• Rights are defined as that to which a member of a particular category is entitled and which they may not be denied as long as they remain a member of this category.

 1. Age Restrictions for Membership.
 No person under the age of 18 years may apply to become a Member of Dancing Lights Grove.
 Persons attending as Guests between the ages of 14 and 17 must provide a signed letter of informed consent from a parent or legal guardian prior to attending their first event.
 Children under 14 years of age must be accompanied by at least one parent or legal guardian.

 2. Member in Good Standing.
-A Member in Good Standing is considered a Full or Local Member who is current with their dues, and is not suspended or banned.
+A Member in Good Standing is current with their dues, and is not suspended or banned.

 2. Guest.